jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

 **Art films:**- are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
+They think they have all the answers and don't need to test them out.
 The art story is more of a personal journal about not overcoming obstacles, for example, being lonely, or hating one's job.
 The main character is thus selfish and self-important.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
-Instead, art stories showcase their main characters' idiosyncratic behavior, like collecting action figures or wandering around a shopping center.
+Instead, art stories showcase their main characters' idiosyncratic behavior, like collecting action figures or their political rantings.
 Stories are surprising to the point of being weird, with a conclusion that never changes the reality because the main character didn't even try to.

 Without logical surprises, art films need to get weirder and weirder to maintain interest.
 To insulate themselves from criticism, art filmmakers usually give themselves awards, grandeur, and titles.
 They dream of being like their main characters—on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.